animeshtrivedi/blog/post/2018-09-13-RoCEv2-header.md

 29901980    37618620   | 482290     482290
 [...]
 ```
-So, if you see the packet rate that is pretty close to the RDMA write operation rate.
+So, if you see the RX packet rate that is pretty close to the RDMA write operation rate.
 That make
 sense.
 There are RDMA write packet flowing in one direction and ack/credit packets going in the
 other.
 But the bandwidth, seems odd.
 For 478K/sec, 1 byte operations, that bandwidth should be
 around 478KB/sec.
 But the network counters show close to 29 MB (!).
 We will come back to this